In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 read.table()

 in your script.
-The advantages of scripting
+The advantage of scripting

-Change the object name, the name of the .txt file and change the
+2. Import the Heart_disease data by copying and editing the commands from your Console.
+Change the object name, the name of the .txt file and change the function to read.table().

 When you view your new data (either by clicking on the object in the